-How to calculate resistor in parallel
+How to calculate resistors in parallel

-On the series resistor circuit the current has only one path to go from the positive to the negative battery terminal.
-In a parallel resistor circuit the current supplied by the voltage source is divided in several paths.
+On the series resistor circuit, the current has only one path to go from the positive to the negative battery terminal.
+In a parallel resistor circuit, the current supplied by the voltage source is divided in several paths.

-If 2 or more resistors in parallel as shown in the picture, the current supplied by the voltage source is divided and the value of the current in each resistor depends on the resistor value.
+If two or more resistors in parallel as shown in the picture, the current supplied by the voltage source is divided and the value of the current in each resistor depends on the resistor value.
 Using the Ohm’s law for each resistor:

 I1 = V/R1, I2 = V/R2, I3 = V/R3